BinaryKits/BinaryKits.Zpl/README.md

 ## How can I send the generated data to my printer?

 For example, the data can be transmitted to the printer IpAddress on port 9100.
-A Virutal Printer for Zebra is available as [Chrome Plugin](https://chrome.google.com/webstore/detail/zpl-printer/phoidlklenidapnijkabnfdgmadlcmjo)

 ```cs
 var zplData = @"^XA^MMP^PW300^LS0^LT0^FT10,60^APN,30,30^FH\^FDSAMPLE TEXT^FS^XZ";